 Often, courses are blended through the use of online lecture videos or modules.
 This can allow students to reinforce what they have learned in class or extend learning to other topics following the content of that week.
 Online modules can also facilitate a Flipped Classroom design in which content is delivered through videos, readings and online discussions in the student’s own time and class time is used to engage them in problem solving activities, group discussions, debates, etc. There are many pros and cons to such an approach so if you are considering this kind of design for your course, we encourage you to contact us for a consultation.

-If you are planning to teach lectures or tutorials synchronously, McMaster provides access to WebEx for everyone on campus to use for meetings or classes.
-See the section on institutionally supported technologies for more information on accessing WebEx.
-Your Faculty may also provide Zoom as it’s internally supported web conferencing tool.
-To learn more about Zoom, contact your Faculty IT support unit, linked at the bottom of this page.
-A single instructor can likey manage up to 20 students in a class assuming students will ask questions using the chat tool or their own microphone.
+If you are planning to teach lectures or tutorials synchronously, McMaster provides access to Zoom for everyone on campus to use for meetings or classes.
+To learn more about Zoom, take a look at the UTS Zoom guide.
+A single instructor can likely manage up to 20 students in a class assuming students will ask questions using the chat tool or their own microphone.
 For groups larger than this, you may need to have a session moderator join you to help manage questions.
 If this is not possible, the session is best run as a broadcast with little to no interaction but it is important to consider what might be lost in terms of student experience by going forward with low levels of student engagement.